New Managers are Struggling — The Role and Responsibility of a New Manager

 The Role and Responsibility of a New Manager in 5 Stages

-In order to be effective in today’s complex organization, new managers must be able to take a situational approach to leadership through leading, planning, organizing, and controlling so that they meet the needs of their many, and often misaligned, stakeholders.
-Think of a manager’s role as comprised of the 5 stages highlighted in our new manager training:
+New managers must adopt a situational approach to leadership — balancing leading, planning, organizing, and controlling in ways that address the needs of diverse, and often misaligned, stakeholders.
+Think of a manager’s role as unfolding across five critical stages, each reinforced in our new manager training program:

 The Challenge for New Managers Today

-We know from our people manager assessment center that means that successful new managers must also be able to:
+Our people manager assessment center shows that successful new managers also consistently demonstrate the ability to:

 The Bottom Line